MicrosoftDocs/azure-stack-docs/azure-managed-lustre/use-csi-driver-kubernetes.md

 ## Install the CSI driver

 The Azure Managed Lustre CSI Driver is available in the [azurelustre-csi-driver](https://github.com/kubernetes-sigs/azurelustre-csi-driver) repository in GitHub.
-The **Deploy** folder includes a script that installs the driver.
+The **deploy** folder includes a script that installs the driver.

 To install the CSI driver, do these steps: